lyesram/Classification-Tree-FromScratch/README.md

 # Classification-Tree-FromScratch
-The project was done in 60-607A Algorithms for Optimization and Big Data Analysis
+This project was done in 60-607A Algorithms for Optimization and Big Data Analysis

 ## Main functions
 1) meilleur_split : Find the best split of a feature